 Legal transcription converts spoken words from audio and video recordings of any event in an official legal setting.
 Such events include virtual court hearings, witness interviews, depositions, etc. Crucially, transcription happens after the event.

-Legal transcribers can be self-employed or work for a transcription company.
-If they work for a transcription company, the transcriptionists usually have access to technology that court reporters don’t have, such as cloud hosting for documents, online systems for downloading and completing dictations, etc. This is important, as a court reporter can lose the transcript and recording of a trial.
+This is important because a court reporter can lose the transcript and recording of a trial, and if that happens, there’s almost no way to get it back.
 Today, however, it’s commonplace for a court to retain the tapes, and the court reporter obtains a copy when available.

 That’s not to say that legal transcription is less important than court reporting.
-Cases can hinge on the quality and accuracy of legal transcripts, and incorrect transcription has led to notable errors in the justice system, such as a guilty party being set free or an innocent person being imprisoned.
+Cases can hinge on the quality and accuracy of legal documents like trial transcripts, and incorrect transcription has led to notable errors in the justice system – a guilty party being set free or an innocent person being imprisoned.

 This is why a legal transcriptionist must maintain accuracy with all projects.
 They need to understand the terminology and legal procedures and be proficient in transcription.